rrthomas/rpl/README.md

 automake, autoconf, gengetopt and help2man.
 These should be packaged in most distributions.

-Having cloned the repository, run `autoreconf -fi`, then follow the instructions above for building from source.
+Having cloned the repository, run `./bootstrap`, then follow the instructions above for building from source.